ImaanBontle/SDV-immersive-weathers/README.md

 - [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link] and its API.
 - [Pepoluan][Pepoluan] for providing the API for [Even Better RNG][even-better-rng-link].

-I would also like to thank my loving family and friends, for believing in my project and for your encouragement since its inception.
-Your love means the world to me.
+I would also like to thank my loving family and friends, for believing in my project, for your encouragement since its inception and for your guidance and advice on countless little details.
+Your love and faith means the world to me.

+A further thanks goes to ChatGPT and the folks at OpenAI, whose technology has made navigating my learning difficulty and writing these long texts infinitely more bearable.

-To all the players who have downloaded and enjoyed my mods: Thank you.
+Lastly, to all the players who have downloaded and enjoyed my mods: Thank you.
 I am eternally grateful for your support.
-May you have many happy years in the Valley.
+May your skies be clear and may you have many more happy years in the Valley.

 <div align="right">